 Given that FLEX FEC enables the protection of multiple source streams, there exists the possibility that multiple source buffers may be created that may not be used.
 An attacker could leverage unused source buffers to as a means of occupying memory in a FLEX FEC endpoint.
+In addition, an attack against the FEC parameters themselves (e.g. repair window, D or L values) can result in a receiver having to allocate source buffer space that may also lead to excessive consumption of resources.
+Similarly, a network attacker could modify the recovery fields corresponding to packet lengths (assuming there are no message integrity mechanisms) which in turn could force unnecessarily large memory allocations at the receiver.
 Moreover the application source data may not be perfectly matched with FLEX FEC source partitioning.
 If this is the case, there is a possibility for unprotected source data if, for instance, the FLEX FEC implementation discards data that does not fit perfectly into its source processing requirements.